 Bullying and the wider Staying Safe Agenda

-Effective anti-bullying practice gives all children and young people the assurance that they are cared for in a safe and friendly environment.
+Effective anti-bullying practice gives all children and young people the assurance that they take part in extended services in a safe and friendly environment.
 It upholds their fundamental right to be safe.